dharper64/food/README.md

 2. Your command line should display the following response: ✔ hosting: Local server: http://localhost:5000
 3. Using your browser, open your app at http://localhost:5000.

+# Deploy to Firebase hosting
+To deploy, run the following Firebase CLI command:
+    firebase deploy